It is natural for your bunny to want to explore and relax in areas around your home that offer shelter.

 As a prey species they have strong instincts to look for cover and the underneath of your couch is a place of safety they will return to again and again no matter how many times you fish them out.

 Unfortunately, the unfinished material in these out of sight places can contain a number of dangers to an unsuspecting bunny.
 The flimsy materials are often crudely nailed or stapled together which can cause harm if brushed up against or chewed and digested.

 The plastic material covering the underside can contain long strands of indigestible plastic that can leave your bunny very sick and even needing a costly visit to the vets if eaten.

-Many bunny moms have also discovered to their peril that these flimsy covers underneath although good enough to stop dust getting in will not be strong enough to stop your bunny breaking through where they can become trapped inside.
-This can be incredibly dangerous and may leave you dismantling your couch to get them out.
+Many bunny parents have also discovered to their peril that these flimsy covers underneath are not strong enough to stop their bunny breaking through where they have become trapped inside.

 This is why many bunny owners choose to make under their couch a no-go area